ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 ``area_statistics``
 -------------------

-This function calculates statistics over a region.
-It takes one argument, ``operator``, which is the name of the operation to apply.

 This function can be used to apply several different operations in the horizontal plane: for example, mean, sum, standard deviation, median, variance,